sdwyersec/COMP2110-Home-Automation-Dashboard/README.md

 - Width of todo list widget will increase when a long task is input (not exactly an issue but would be nicer if the widget size was consistent :/)
 - The popup notification triggered when a logged-out user attempts to add or delete items from the shopping list or todo list does not appear
 - Glassmorphic panel styling bleeds beyond the top and bottom edges of the widget container, affecting overall aesthetic appeal
+- Delete functionality in Home Overview only hides items locally (client-side) rather than removing them from the server, causing deleted items to reappear when logging in from different devices (hence the 'strange' devices)

 ## Future Improvements (outside scope of assignment, for future developers :3)
 - Add customisation settings for user preferences for widget order and theme